sjanel/coincenter/README.md

  - GCC version >= 10
  - MSVC version >= 19.28

-As of May 2021, latest *clang* compiler does not support lambdas in unevaluated context yet and thus cannot compile `coincenter`.
+As of June 2021, latest *clang* compiler does not support lambdas in unevaluated context yet and thus cannot compile `coincenter`.

 Other compilers have not been tested yet.